usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

 ### Overview and objectives

-   - Module Summary
+   - Module summary
-   - Learning Objectives
+   - Learning objectives
-   - Connection to Overall DITAP Program
+   - Connection to overall DITAP program

 ### Materials and preparation

-   - Required Materials
+   - Required materials
-   - Preparation Checklist
+   - Preparation checklist

 ### Module agenda

 ### Module activities
-1. Activity: Who Does What?
-Agile Role Round Robin
+1. Activity: Who does what?
+Agile role round robin
-2. Activity: Build Your Charter Together
+2. Activity: Build your charter together
 3. Discussion: What behavior are you trying to incentivize \- and does your current contract structure support it?
-4. Activity: Cloud Breach Tabletop Exercise
+4. Activity: Cloud breach tabletop exercise

 ### Additional resources

-   - Links to Relevant Documents
+   - Links to relevant documents
-   - Contact Information
+   - Contact information

 ## Overview & objectives